MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-exceptions.md

 `FileNotFoundException` inherits from `IOException`.
 So if the `IOException` was first, then it would get called instead.
 Only one catch block is invoked even if there are multiple matches.

-If we had a `System.IO.PathTooLongException`, the `IOException` would match but if we had a `InsufficientMemoryException` then nothing would catch it and it would propagate up the stack.
+If we had a `System.IO.PathTooLongException`, the `IOException` would match but if we had an `InsufficientMemoryException` then nothing would catch it and it would propagate up the stack.

 ### Catch multiple types at once